Which areas of English must you focus on to speak fluently?

 - present perfect

-What should you do with these four aspects?
+What should you do with these four tenses?

 I believe you should create as many personalised sentences as you can with them.
-After that, get your sentences checked and sound recorded by a native speaker and read through them every day.
+After that, get your sentences checked and voice recorded by a native speaker and read through them every day.

 What else?
 Stories, stories, stories.
 Life stories.

-I've recently been getting one of my elementary level students to summarise some of the main events in her life using the four tenses.
-Of course, I have to give her prompts to help her stay on track, but she's getting there:
+I've recently been trying to encourage one of my elementary level students to summarise some of the main events in her life using the four tenses.
+Naturally, I have to give her prompts to help her stay on track, but she's getting there: